EmpowHer Path

 💬 Questions to Ask Your GP at a Menopause Appointment

-• What treatment options are available to me (HRT and non-HRT)?
+What treatment options are available to me (both HRT and non-HRT) for effective menopause support?

-• Are there lifestyle changes (diet, exercise, sleep) that could make a difference?
+Are there lifestyle changes (diet, exercise, sleep) that could make a difference in my menopause management?

-• If HRT isn’t suitable, what other alternatives are there?
+If HRT isn’t suitable, what other alternatives are there for menopause support?

-A symptom diary helps you track changes, identify triggers, and give your GP or coach a clear picture of what’s happening.
+A symptom diary is an essential tool for menopause management, helping you track changes, identify triggers, and provide your GP or coach with a clear picture of what’s happening.
 Here’s what to include:

 Date & Time: